alecokas/alecokas.github.io/about.md

 permalink: /about/
 ---

-I am a machine learning engineer with research interests in Graph Neural Networks, Natural Language Processing, and Speech Recognition.
-The process of coming up with novel solutions to difficult modelling problems and selecting the appropriate evaluation criteria in messy real-world contexts is a passion of mine.
-Some of my favourite tools include Python, PyTorch, NLTK, Docker, and Julia.

-Currently, I work as a machine learning engineer at Deliveroo and am studying for an MA in philosophy at Birkbeck, University of London.
-At Deliveroo my projects focus on the robustness and tracibility of existing pricing models and developing new pricing strategies.
-Previously, I worked at Ocado Technology where my responsibilities spanned the research, implementation, and early-stage productionisation of machine learning models.
-I completed an MPhil in Machine Learning and Machine Intelligence at the University of Cambridge and studied electrical engineering at the University of the Witwatersrand in South Africa.
-I briefly worked as a software engineer at Peralex Electronics where I investigated whether deep learning techniques can be used to replace and improve traditional signal detection systems.

-My interest areas in philosophy centre around topics in the political, social, and ethical domains.
-I write on [responsible AI](https://www.whattodoaboutnow.com/post/responsible-ai-responsible-to-whom) and enjoy listening to podcasts (give [Revisionist History](http://revisionisthistory.com/) a listen).
+## Machine Learning and AI Governance

+I have six years of experience working as a machine learning engineer across three companies.
+Coming up with novel solutions to difficult modelling problems is what I do.
+I really enjoy working in environments where evaluating the effectiveness of the machine learning intervention is core to the challenge.
+Early in my career my research interestes were in in Graph Neural Networks, Natural Language Processing, and Speech Recognition.
+More recently my focus has been in the price optimisation space.
+These projects tend to focus on ensuring robustness and tracibility of existing pricing models while developing new pricing strategies.
+In 2025 I took on a leadership role in AI Governance where I have been able to use technology to solve compliance challenges in a faced-paced environment.

+## Philosophy and Social Theory
+In addition to my professional and academic experience in machine learning, I also have an MA in Philosophy.
+You can find me attending philosophy talks around London and have written on topics such as [responsible AI](https://www.whattodoaboutnow.com/post/responsible-ai-responsible-to-whom) and African philosophy (more in the works!).
+My interest areas are primarily political, social, and ethical philosophy.

+## Contact
-If you want to find out more about my professional skills, take a look at my [Github profile](https://github.com/alecokas) and my [resume](/PDFs/resume/A-Kastanos-CV.pdf).
+If you want to find out more about my professional skills, take a look at my [resume](/PDFs/resume/A-Kastanos-CV.pdf).